 Werth added that the bicyclist was carrying cans of beer at the time of the accident.
 The driver, who was checked for intoxication at the scene, was not driving drunk, Werth said.

-In late July, another person was killed by a car on Seven Mile just east of where the bicyclist was killed.
+In late July, by a car on Seven Mile just east of where the bicyclist was killed.

 With tight financial times, he said, there are no plans for a walking path or sidewalk along Seven Mile in the township.

 Come back to Northville Patch for updates.